sam-timmins/machine-issue-reporting-system/README.md

 * Navigate to the repository by following this [link](https://github.com/sam-timmins/machine-issue-reporting-system "Link")
 * Click on the *Fork* button in the top right of the screen

-#### Github Desktop
+#### GitHub Desktop
 * Navigate to the repository by following this [link](https://github.com/sam-timmins/machine-issue-reporting-system "Link")
 * Click on the *Code* button above the file list
 * Select *Open with GitHub Desktop*

 ### Set up your Workspace
 When you have your version of the original repository,

 * In the terminal run
 ```
 pip3 install -r requirements.txt